![]() |

 Bio:

-From 2010-2011, Professor Chen served as a Visiting Scholar at George Washington Law School and a Graduate Fellow at the University of California's Washington Center.
-Prior to entering legal academia, Ming clerked for the US Court of Appeals, Ninth Circuit in San Francisco.
-She has also worked for the US Equal Employment Opportunity Commission, NAACP Legal Defense Fund, National Asian Pacific American Legal Consortium, and the Brookings Institution.
-She earned a PhD in Jurisprudence and Social Policy at the University of California Berkeley, a JD at New York University Law School, and an AB from Harvard College (magna cum laude with highest honors in Social Studies).
+Prior to joining the legal academy, Professor Chen clerked for the Honorable James R. Browning on the U.S. Court of Appeals, Ninth Circuit in San Francisco.
+She also worked for the US Equal Employment Opportunity Commission, NAACP Legal Defense Fund, National Asian Pacific American Legal Consortium, and the Brookings Institution.
+She earned degrees from the University of California Berkeley (Ph.D 2011), New York University Law School (JD 2004), and Harvard College (AB 2000).

 Articles